 Can You Run a Heat Pump on a Battery?

 Absolutely.
-Running a heat pump from can be an effective way to maximise the use of your solar energy and reduce reliance on the grid.
+Running a heat pump from home battery storage can be an effective way to maximise the use of your solar energy and reduce reliance on the grid.
 Home solar batteries can store excess energy generated by your solar panels during the day, which can then be used to power your heat pump at night or during periods of low sunlight.

 The cost of battery storage is also trending downward, making it an increasingly affordable option for homeowners.
 For instance, a 30kWh battery storage system, which can provide ample power for a heat pump, can now be built for less than £6,000.